Neo-Concrete Movement

-The Neo-Concrete Movement (1959–61) was a Brazilian art movement, a group that splintered off from the larger Concrete Art movement prevalent in Latin America and in other parts of the world.
+The Neo-Concrete Movement (1959–1961) was a Brazilian art movement, a group that splintered off from the larger Concrete Art movement prevalent in Latin America and in other parts of the world.
 The Neo-Concretes emerged from Rio de Janeiro’s Grupo Frente.
-They rejected the pure rationalist approach of concrete art and embraced a more phenomenological and less scientific art.
+They rejected the pure rationalist approach of concrete art and embraced more phenomenological art.
+The Neo-Concrete movement called for greater sensuality, color, and poetic feeling in concrete art, distinguishing itself from the more rigid approach of the original Concrete Art movement.
 Ferreira Gullar inspired Neo-Concrete philosophy through his essay “Theory of the Non-Object” (1959) and wrote the “Neo-Concrete Manifesto” (1959) which outlines what Neo-Concrete art should be.
 Lygia Clark, Hélio Oiticica, and Lygia Pape were among the primary leaders of this movement.